MrSayyod/Ruby-Capstone-Project-Scraper/README.md

 # About Project
 The purpose of this project is to develop an scraper tool to achieve web-scrapping.
 This was achieved using Ruby, Open-uri and Nokogiri gem.
 Byebug debugger is used to check the values of the scrapped data from the page.
 In this project, I created a scraper which extracts job advertisements for junior web developers from the [Simplyhired.com](https://www.simplyhired.com).
-There are more than 2000 results, so I decided to stop scraper after displaying page 10.
-If you want more results open `scraper.rb` and change the `line 49`.

 # Built With
  - Ruby 2.7.1